 Our most recent data indicates that insiders own some shares in Resolute Forest Products Inc..
 As individuals, the insiders collectively own US$14m worth of the US$971m company.
 It is good to see some investment by insiders, but it might be worth checking if those insiders have been buying.

 General Public Ownership

 It's always worth thinking about the different groups who own shares in a company.
 But to understand Resolute Forest Products better, we need to consider many other factors.
-For example, we've discovered 2 warning signs for Resolute Forest Products that you should be aware of before investing here.
+For instance, we've identified 2 warning signs for Resolute Forest Products (1 is a bit unpleasant) that you should be aware of.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.